c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	target = »filename«
 ```

 The *target* option renames the result of the last process.
-The new name is restricted to the working directory and needs no path.
+The new name is restricted to the working directory and needs no pathname.
 If several processes (*execute =*) are called together, only the last result will be modified.
-Choose the [export](11_Export.md) command to store one or more results at a different place.  »process under reduce« must be exchanged by a defined process name like *regression*. »filename« must be exchanged by the new name.
+Choose the [export](11_Export.md) command to store one or more results at a different place.

+»process under reduce« must be exchanged by a defined process name like *regression*.

+»filename« must be exchanged by the new name.

 ---

-### Variance (Process) #

-**Variance based on standard deviation**
+### *Variance:* Return the variance based on a standard deviation

 ```
 IMALYS [reduce]